 Draining sinuses most commonly arise on the face, near the nasolabial fold--the area running from the sides of the nose down to the sides of the mouth--often called "smile lines" or "laugh lines."

 Once a draining sinus develops, it often persists on the skin for months or even years, will not resolve without treatment, and leaves large scars.
 Most often, draining sinuses occur only with especially severe forms of acne, including acne conglobata, acne fulminans, pyoderma faciale, and acne inversa.1,2

 Inside of a draining sinus lies pus, acne bacteria, inflammatory cells, skin cells, hair remnants, and skin oil.
 Occasionally, a draining sinus will contain disease-causing bacteria in addition to the normal bacteria found in the skin, called C. acnes.

 A draining sinus forms from the merging of multiple acne cysts.

 Formation of an acne cyst

-Acne develops when a hair follicle (pore) becomes clogged with skin cells skin oil.
+All acne lesions start when a hair follicle (pore) becomes clogged.
 A clogged pore is the ideal environment for acne bacteria, which begins to divide rapidly inside the pore.
-In response to this, the body produces inflammation that damages the pore and causes it to rupture.
-If a small portion of the pore wall ruptures, then a run-of-the-mill pimple forms within the upper layers of the skin.
+In response to this, the body produces inflammation that damages the pore wall and causes it to rupture.
+If a small portion of the pore wall ruptures, then a run-of-the-mill pimple forms.
 However, if the entire pore explodes, a cyst can result.